The Problem in assessing pain

 PainChek® – what it is and how it works

 PainChek® is a fast and simple to use solution.
-It uses the smart phone camera to record a short video of the person’s face and analyses the images using facial recognition analytics.
-It automatically recognises facial muscle movements that indicate pain and takes note of them.
+It uses the smart phone camera to analyse the person’s face and in 3 seconds, documents the facial cues of pain in people with dementia*. *Or other cognitive impairment.

 Next, the caregiver uses PainChek® to record their observations of pain related behaviours such as how the person is moving and vocalising pain that will complete the assessment.
 Finally, PainChek® calculates an overall pain score and stores the result allowing the caregiver to monitor the effect of medication and treatment over time.
 PainChek® is a world-first pain assessment medical device – now with regulatory clearance in Australia and Europe.